Protecting People - Protecting Privacy

 As of Jan 1, 2019, in California, behaviors that result in data being on the flag network are limited to Fraud, Abuse and Material Misrepresentation as per CA Civ.
 Code 1798.90.1.

-Networked flags are flags that can be viewed by other venues on the network.
-These flags are only shown when a patron’s ID is scanned at the venue.
-Venues cannot search or view other business’ flags unless the same patron’sID is scanned at those venues.
+Networked flags can be viewed by other venues on the network.
+These flags are only shown when a patrons ID is scanned at the venue.
+Venues cannot search or view other business’ flags.
+Flags are only visible when the patrons ID is scanned at those venues.
 The maximum flag period for a networked flag is 1 year in length.

-PatronScan’s collection of data is limited to:
+Patronscans collection of data is limited to:

-PatronScan limits the collection of information to only what we consider important to verify age, to avoid an inaccurate match to the known list and for law enforcement investigations when a crime is committed.
+Patronscan limits the collection of information to only what we consider important to verify age, to avoid an inaccurate match to the known list, and for law enforcement investigations when a crime is committed.

 Unless a patron is flagged, data is retained for a limited period of time before being permanently deleted.
 This period allows crime victims sufficient time to report a crime and for law enforcement to review patron records to identify the alleged assailant(s).
 It is common for victims to report crimes several days to weeks later.

 Data is permanently deleted after 90 days in most jurisdictions with the exception of: